Brooklyn Children's Museum -- Collections Curatorial Intern

 Please see instructions on how to apply at the bottom of this page.

-The main project will be the curation of collection objects and thematic interpretation (text, worksheet, further thematic proposals,) of some of the soon to be made cases and touch boxes within our newly constructed “Studio Space,” which will be a child art making studio.
-The object selection and subsequent theme will be interpreted through an interdisciplinary lens of arts and culture with emphasis on touchable objects as the museum’s collection of objects will be an integrated component.
+The main project will be the curation of collection objects and thematic interpretation (text, worksheet, further thematic proposals,) of some of nine collection cases within our main collection object display gallery: Collection Central, around the exhibition theme of “Emotions.”
+The theme will be interpreted through an interdisciplinary lens of arts and culture with emphasis on touchable objects as the museum’s collection of objects will be an integrated component.
 This project offers a professional opportunity to see a curatorial and interpretative project from the start of an idea, through generating and planning to the actual floor of a museum.
 This type of project requires research within our database (TMS), and object research.
 The BCM intern will gain knowledge from this “deep dive” into the object content, and thematic areas of the exhibit, as well as have the creative latitude to suggest connections and components not previously conceived.

 Skills: The intern should possess strong writing, research and critical thinking skills, be resourceful and creative in approaching problem-solving, be self-directed and able to work well independently as well as being open to constructive guidance and direction.
 The intern should also have a genuine interest in environments that foster learning and curiosity among family audiences and focus on the development of young children.